9 Things to Do in Japan During the Autumn Season

 Photo by Marufish/Flickr

-In the fall and winter seasons, light-up shows involving thousands of lights are set up at various locations throughout Japan.
-This includes picturesque streets, tower landmarks, theme parks, gardens and parks.
-The autumn illuminations are so popular that public parks and gardens often operate under extended nighttime hours in the fall so that visitors can enjoy the illuminations in the dark.
+In the fall and winter, Japan hosts dazzling light-up shows featuring thousands of lights at locations such as picturesque streets, tower landmarks, theme parks, gardens, and parks.
+These autumn illuminations are so popular that many public parks and gardens extend their hours to allow visitors to fully enjoy the glowing displays after dark.

 Take a Hike Through the Japanese Countryside